A man who knew a thing or two about brand thinking once proclaimed: “Design is not just what it looks like and feels like. Design is how it works.”

 Why does agile branding matter?
 Because keeping up with change doesn’t just equate success, it also determines whether or not your brand has a future.
-According to Forbes, due to globalization, technology and lower barriers to market entry, over the past decade around half the companies in the S&P 500 Index have been replaced and by 2020 listed companies are expected to last just 15 years.
+According to Forbes, due to globalization, technology and lower barriers to market entry, over the past decade around half the companies in the S&P 500 Index have been replaced, and by 2020 listed companies are expected to last just 15 years.
 The fight is to remain relevant and memorable to the consumer and if agile branding enables this change, it’s needed now more than ever.

 Unlike in the past when success was tied into maintaining a good-looking logo design or choosing a great brand name, agile branding is a more disruptive, ongoing process.
 Agile branding focusses on a single core business proposition above all, and ensures it maintains constant, while simultaneously adapting the outward processes to relevant contexts.

-What these agile brands all have in common is that they’re positioned to move with the times to ensure their design works for the changing needs and behaviors of the consumers.
+What all these agile brands have in common is that they’re positioned to move with the times to ensure their design works for the changing needs and behaviors of consumers.
 Even if a brand is steeped in history and tradition, it can move forward through agile branding - as demonstrated by Pernod Ricard’s Absolut vodka.

 The Absolut embracing of cultural change

 Image source: Business Insider